 Utilize existing transdermal permeation equipment or MatTek’s simple single insert permeation devices to assess API permeation and flux.
 Determine relative safety with the EpiDerm MTT ET-50 assay.

-Identify phototoxic effects of topical or systemic test substances using the EpiDerm Phototoxicity Assay (pre-validated)
+Identify phototoxic effects of topically applied test substances using the EpiDerm Phototoxicity Assay.